Sorbus aucuparia: Ornamental

 It is also used as an ornamental plant in parks, gardens, or as an avenue tree.
 Ornamental cultivars include 'Asplenifolia', which has divided and sharply serrated leaflets, 'Blackhawk', which has large fruit and dark green foliage, 'Fastigiata', which has an upright columnar form, 'Fructu Luteo', which has orange yellow fruit, 'Michred', which has brilliant red fruit, 'Pendula', which is a weeping tree, and 'Xanthocarpa', which has orange yellow fruit.

-‘Sheerwater Seedling', an upright and slender cultivar, and 'Wisley Gold' with yellow fruits, have received the Royal Horticultural Society's Award of Garden Merit.
+'Sheerwater Seedling', an upright and slender cultivar, and 'Wisley Gold' with yellow fruits, have received the Royal Horticultural Society's Award of Garden Merit.

 Cultivars are vegetatively propagated via cuttings, grafting, or shield budding.

-Culture
+In culture

 In the Prose Edda, the Norse god Thor saves himself from a rapid river created by the giantess Gjálp by grabbing hold of a rowan, which became known as "Thor's protection".

 In English folklore, twigs of S. aucuparia were believed to ward off evil spirits and witches.
 The plant was called "the witch" in England and dowsing rods to find ores were made out of its wood.
 Twigs were used to drive cattle to the pasture for the first time in spring to ensure their health and fertility.
 The wooden shafts of forks and other farm implements were constructed from the species to protect farm animals and production from witches' spells.
 In weather lore, a year with plentiful rowan fruit would have a good grain harvest but be followed by a severe winter.

 In Scottish folklore, boughs of rowan were traditionally taken into cattle byres in May to protect livestock from evil, and rowan trees were planted in pastures for similar purposes.

 S. aucuparia is used in the coats of arms of the German municipalities Ebernhahn, Eschenrode, and Hermsdorf, and of the Vysočina Region of the Czech Republic.
 Rowan is part of the coat of arms of the Metropolitan Borough of Wigan and the logo of both Wigan Athletic and Wigan Warriors.